wisniewskikr/chrisblog-it-cloud/docker/other/springcloud-single-gateway/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **microservices** using **Java** programming language and **Spring Boot Cloud** framework.
-This project consists of few microservices implemented as independent **Maven modules**.
-In the system there is only one custom service - Service HelloWorld.
-This service is run as two instances to present load balancing usage.
-The rest of services in the system are provided by Spring Boot Cloud and they are used for system management.
+The goal of this project is to present how to implement application in **Java** programming language with usage **Spring Boot Cloud** framework which will use **Gateway** to contact with other services.

+**Gateway** service is entry point to system for users.
+Users should always use URL to Gateway and then Gateway will redirect them to specific serivce.

 All services are dockerized so you can run them using **Docker** tool.

 ##### Service
 This project consists of following services:
-* **Service Discovery**: port **8761**.
-This service displays list of all active services in system
-* **Service Config**: port **8888**.
-This service provides flexible configuration variables.
-These variables can be taken for instance from Github
-* **Service HelloWorld**: ports **8080** and **8081**.
-Two instances of Service HelloWorld which provide JSON with message and application id
+* **Service HelloWorld**: port **8080**.
+This service provides JSON with message and application id
 * **Service Gateway**: port **8762**.
 This service redirects request from outside system to service inside system.
 It also takes care of load balancing

 ##### Flow
 The following flow takes place in this project:
-1. User via any REST Client (for instance Postman) sends request to Service HellWorld for content.
-This request is not sent directly but through Service Gateway.
+1. User via browser sends request to Service Gateway for content
-1. Service Gateway takes location of all services in system from Service Discovery.
-1. This example system consists of two instances of Service HelloWorld.
-In such situation Service Gateway also performs load balancing - first request is sent to Service HelloWorld 1, second to Service HelloWorld 2, third again to Service HelloWorld 1 etc.
-1. Service HelloWorld which receives request connects with Service Config for text of message.
-This text is taken from Github project
+1. Service Gateway redirects request to Service HelloWorld for content
-1. Service HelloWorld sends response to User via REST Client.
-This response contains message and application id of this exact instance of Servie HelloWorld.
+1. Service HelloWorld sends back response to Service Gateway with message and uuid
-After every request this application id is changed because of Service Gateway and load balancing
+1. Service Gateway redirects response to User via browser

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.